jiipeezz/Router-cfg-automation/thesis.md

 ## 2.1 Configuration management

-Configuration Management is a discipline applying administrative and technical direction and surveillance to identify and document functional and physical characteristics of a configuration item.
+Configuration Management (We will refer it as CM from now on) is a discipline applying administrative and technical direction and surveillance to identify and document functional and physical characteristics of a configuration item.
 It is also about identifying control changes of those characteristics, recording and reporting change processing and implementation status, and verifying compliance with requirements specified (IEEE , 1990).
-Definition of configuration management also includes terminology such as baseline, release and version (Dart, 1991).
+Definition of CM also includes terminology such as baseline, release and version (Dart, 1991).
 One of the core functions of CM is automation.
 Automation has many benefits over manual configuration, since manual configuration practices are limited in many ways.
 For example, manual configuration is costly, time-consuming and unscalable.
 Now imagine having tens of thousands of network elements, and applying a new configuration to every single one by hand.
 It would be pretty much impossible and eat way too much resources.
 Also, manual configuration is prone to misinterpretations and errors.
 Engineering guidelines can be ambiguous, sometimes even imprecise and this leads to multiple interpretations (Enck et al., 2007).

 ## 2.2 Configuration management systems

-There is no one unified definition of a Configuration Management system.
+There is no one unified definition of a CM system.
 Consider this, if there's version control in a system, is it a CM system?
 Any system providing some form of system structuring, system modelling, configuration identification,  version control and is intending to be a CM system to some degree, is considered to be a CM system by the software engineering community.
 Also, it is important to identify the difference between a CM system and tool.
 A CM tool is rather a stand-alone tool  than a system, because the CM tool is to be installed into an existing environment (Dart, 1991).
 One of the core functions of CM systems is to coordinate access to a common set of artifacts by multiple developers/administrators, working on the same project.
 Ideally project management assings tasks which are mutually exclusive, but the reality is changes made by one administrator or developer affect other's work (Sarma, et al., 2003).
 There are plenty of CM systems and tools available these days.

 ## 2.3 Web scraping